lupyuen/flutter-blue-sample/README.md

 # flutter-blue-sample

-Sample Flutter App with Bluetooth LE that scans for Bluetooth LE devices and displays the services published by the devices.
+Sample Flutter App for Android and iOS that scans for Bluetooth LE devices and displays the services published by the devices.

 Based on https://github.com/pauldemarco/flutter_blue/tree/master/example